SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 Do we want to give instructions on specifying channels or is it better to specify with each command?
 Also, what about `conda config --set channel_priority strict`

+`conda config --show channels`

+Multiple channels: what if the smae package is available from multiple channels?
+By default the newest version is chosen regardless of channel.
+This can cause problems because channels like conda-forge and bioconda expect packages to come from conda-forge regardless of what versions other channels have...
+`channel_priority`:

 ## Using conda to install software